Big Red Football SchoolCamps & Coaches Clinics

-Who can participate in Nebraska Football Camps Camps?
+Who can participate in Big Red Football School Camps?

 Camps are open to any and all entrants who meet each camp's eligibility criteria.
 The camp admits all qualified applicants without regard to disability, race, color, sex, religion, national or ethnic origin or sexual orientation.